After-School All-Stars

 After-School All-Stars (ASAS) is a national non-profit organization that partners with schools across the United States to expand the learning day for low-income children.
-It provides after-school programs.
-Currently, ASAS serves nearly 92,000 students on over 400 school sites in 14 regions across 10 states.
+It provides free after-school programs to over 118,000 students at school sites, summer camps, and more recently also community centers, public housing, and shelters in 78 cities across the country.

 History

-ASAS history begins in Los Angeles, where, in 1991, ASAS founder Arnold Schwarzenegger was invited to serve as Executive Commissioner of the Inner City Games (ICG) by Daniel Hernandez of the Hollenbeck Youth Center.
+In 1991, ASAS founder Arnold Schwarzenegger was invited to serve as Executive Commissioner of the Inner City Games (ICG) by Daniel Hernandez of the Hollenbeck Youth Center.
 ICG was a citywide health and fitness program designed to help at-risk youth develop self-esteem and a sense of personal value.
-The powerful impact ICG had on its young participants was unmistakable and inspired the creation of the Inner City Games Foundation (ICGF) in 1992.
+ICG inspired the creation of the Inner City Games Foundation (ICGF) in 1992.